Summertime Allergies

 In some cases, seasonal allergies can lead to other uncomfortable conditions such as sinusitis (an inflammation of the nasal passages), asthma, ear infections, headaches, fatigue and interrupted sleep.

-Summer Allergies or Summer Cold?
+Managing Summer Allergies

 • Decongestants can help clear nasal passages.